Share price at 16:35

 Project overview

-The Barroso Lithium Project is located in northern Portugal approximately 145km northeast of the City of Porto and the industrial port of Leixões.
-Having taken an initial 75% stake in the Project in May 2017, Savannah has subsequently become its sole owner and expanded the Project, adding the adjacent ‘Aldeia’ Mining Lease Application (3 blocks totalling 2.94km²) to the original granted C-100 Mining Lease (5.42km², valid until 2036, extendable for 20 years).
+The Barroso Lithium Project is located in northern Portugal near the town of Boticas and around 145km by road from the deep-water port of Leixões near the city of Porto.
+Having taken an initial 75% stake in the Project in May 2017, Savannah secured 100% of the Project in 2019 and expanded the Project, adding the adjacent ‘Aldeia’ Mining Lease Application (3 blocks totalling 2.94km²) to the original granted C-100 Mining Lease (5.42km², valid until 2036, extendable for 20 years).
 The Project is now well established as Western Europe’s most significant spodumene lithium project.

 Based on its spodumene lithium mineralogy and the exploration and development results achieved to date, Savannah believes the Barroso Lithium Project is the closest European analogue to the successful Australian hard-rock lithium projects, which produce highly sought-after spodumene lithium concentrates for international markets.

 When Savannah acquired its initial interest in the Project in May 2017, there was no mineral resource estimate on the Project.
-Since that time, the company has completed over 31,000m of resource-focused drilling and rapidly delineated a JORC Code (2012) compliant resource of 27Mt containing 285,900t of Li2O at an average grade of 1.06% Li2O (707,000t lithium carbonate equivalent, “LCE”) across five orebodies as of May 2019.
+Since that time, the company has completed over 31,000m of resource-focused drilling and rapidly delineated a JORC Code (2012) compliant resource of 28Mt containing 293,400t of Li2O at an average grade of 1.05% Li2O (725,521t lithium carbonate equivalent, “LCE”) across five orebodies as of June 2023.
 Also of note is the Project’s low iron grade (averaging 0.8% Fe2O3) as this is considered a deleterious element in spodumene lithium concentrates.

-As the following table shows, 55% of the total current ore and contained Li2O resources are classified in the Measured and Indicated categories and 66% of the total resource (17.7Mt, 181,800t Li2O) is located in the Grando orebody on the existing Mining Lease.
+As the following table shows, around 66% of the total current ore and contained Li2O resources are classified in the Measured and Indicated categories and around 63% of the total resource (17.7Mt, 181,800t Li2O) is located in the Grandao orebody on the existing Mining Lease.

 Deposit